RBFS Stateful Redundancy for Subscriber Groups

 Inter-BNG Connectivity

-If the link goes down, the Keepalive messages cannot be exchanged between the C-BNGs and the C-BNGs move to the standalone state only after the hold-timer expires and the previously synchronized subscriber session data becomes invalid.
+If the session goes down, the Keepalive messages cannot be exchanged between the Multiservice Edge nodes and the Multiservice Edge nodes move to the standalone state only after the hold-timer expires and the previously synchronized subscriber session data becomes invalid.

-If the C-BNG pairs are connected through the core network, then a core network failure can impact redundancy.
-However, if the inter-BNG connection is direct or through a different path that doesn’t rely on the core, redundancy is not impacted by core network failure.
+If the Multiservice Edge pairs are connected through the core network, then a core network failure may impact redundancy and trigger a false down event.
+However, if the inter-BNG connection is direct or through a different path that does not rely on the core, redundancy is not impacted by core network failure.

 In a scenario, when a new lag is configured for redundancy with the same redundancy session ID, it works for the same session.
 If any of the lag goes down, a switchover happens.